-To enable open chassis detection, short-circuit the COPEN pins and configure the Case Open Detect in the BIOS.
+In order to activate the chassis open detection, apart from shorting the pins here, you need to configure the Case Open Detect setting in the BIOS and then restart the computer.

 ATX Mode: Press the power button to switch on when power is available.AT Mode: Direct power on when power is available.